dice-group/Universal_Embeddings/README.md

 # Universal_Embeddings
-This repository implements universal embeddings for KGs using the orthogonal procrustes algorithm
+This repository implements universal embeddings for KGs using the orthogonal procrustes algorithm.

-## Installation
-`pip3 install -r requirements.txt`

 ## Installation